Care and coverages

 Just like before, when a crash occurs, ICBC will determine who was responsible so it can go on that driver’s record and factor into the premiums they pay.
 So if you caused the crash, you will be held accountable for it through higher premiums.

 Dangerous drivers will still face serious consequences.
 For example, if you are convicted of certain Criminal Code offences (such as impaired driving), in addition to the penalties that come with the conviction itself, you could still be sued by the other party in a civil claim for certain damages.
 Criminal Code convictions may also prevent you from receiving some Enhanced Care benefits.
 Other consequences for those who repeatedly cause crashes or receive driving violation tickets, under both the Driver Penalty Point and Driver Risk Premium programs, continue to apply.

 Everyone gets the care they need

 We know that people don’t intend to cause crashes and that accidents happen.
-So if you have one bad day on the road and cause a crash, Enhanced Care coverage will make sure all those involved will get the care they need.
+So if you have one bad day on the road and cause a crash, Enhanced Care coverage makes sure all those involved get the care they need.

 Here's an example

 One bad day on the road